shopware5/devdocs/source/developers-guide/event-guide/index.md

 }
 ```

-This controller will subscribe to the `PostDispatchSecure_Frontend_Checkout` event - so it will only be called *after*
+This controller will subscribe to the `PostDispatchSecure_Frontend_Listing` event - so it will only be called *after*
-the frontend checkout controller and only if there was *no exception* and a *template is available*.
+the frontend listing controller and only if there was *no exception* and a *template is available*.
 Notice, that template
 variables and the template directory `Resources/views` is registered.
 By registering the `Resources/views` directory
 this way, you can overwrite / extend core templates, if you create them with the same name as in the core.
 See
 the [plugin quick start guide](/developers-guide/plugin-quick-start/#template-extension) for more